Dorian Corey: Robert Worley controversy

 After Corey's death, the preserved body of Robert Worley (also known as Robert Wells) was found amongst her belongings; it appeared that he had died from a gunshot wound to the head.
 He was last seen by his family in 1968.

 Investigators determined the body to have been dead for approximately 25 years.
 There is speculation that Worley and Corey were lovers, Worley was abusive toward Corey, and Corey shot Worley in self-defense.
-Transgender people in New York experienced high rates of domestic abuse at the time.
 Alternatively, it is also speculated that Worley may have been shot in an attempted robbery.

 In the TV series Pose, transgender house mother Elektra, who secretly works as a dominatrix in a BDSM club, discovers one of her clients has died from an overdose in her private dungeon.
 She enlists the aid of other characters to transport, mummify, and hide the body in a trunk.
 Producer and director Janet Mock confirmed on Twitter that writer Our Lady J based the anthology melodrama on Corey.